willroberts/raven-shield-2020/SERVERS.md

 Once the server is ready to go, join the [Discord](https://discord.com/invite/QnXXqcK) and enter the `#general` or `#techsupport` channel.
 Share the IP address and port number, as well as the name of the server and a bit of information about it.

 Once the server is added to the list, it will automatically appear when searching for games in multiplayer.
 Until then, you can use your server by joining its IP.

+Alternatively, if you don't want to wait or join by IP, you can run the [openrvs-servers](https://github.com/ijemafe/openrvs-servers) app and give your friends a copy of `openrvs.ini` with your app's IP in it.